xiaoxiaoliu10/Agent-First-Organization/docs/docs/intro.md

 As AI continues to transform industries, Arklex stands at the forefront of the next-generation AI revolution. 🚀

 🔗 Interested in exploring Arklex?
-Stay tuned for updates on our [open-source release](https://articulateai.github.io/Agent-First-Organization/) and community-driven innovation!
+Start with our [open-source release](https://github.com/arklexai/Agent-First-Organization) and community-driven innovation!